 - Members of the segment must be consistent in the way they react to an offer.

-- Each segment must be unique and able to be serviced by a unique marketing strategy.
+- Each segment must be unique and serviced by a unique marketing strategy.

-- The segment must be of sufficient size to justify that unique marketing strategy.
+- The segment must be of sufficient size to justify a unique marketing strategy.

 - The segment must be reachable.

-With segments identified it is important to examine each in detail and either modify or discard those that are not a perfect fit as failure to identify segments correctly can be a costly mistake.
+With segments identified, it is important to examine each in detail and either modify or discard those that are not a perfect fit.
+Failure to identify segments correctly can be a costly mistake.

-As a reference point It is useful to document the key existing assumptions about the business.
-Try to record what the business supplies (not in terms of products), who needs that product or service, why the products or services are needed and (crucially) why should customers pick the business ahead of the competition.
-The result of the B2B market segmentation process may show that a number of these assumptions are incorrect but it is important to have a starting point.
+To simplify the marketing planning process it is useful to document existing assumptions about the business.
+Record what the business supplies, who needs that product or service, and (crucially) what sets the business apart.
+The result of the B2B market segmentation process may show many of these assumptions are incorrect, but it is important to have a starting point.

-The next step is to define the overall market in broad terms such as size and geography but be careful with demographics and social information as this can lead to a mass of information that is difficult to interpret and clouds the main issues.
+The next step is to define the overall market in broad terms such as size and geography.
+Be careful with demographics and social information, as this can lead to a mass of data that is difficult to interpret and clouds the main issues.

-With the above in place the most critical part of the segmentation process can be initiated – the identification of basic customer needs within the market.
-At this point it is important to forget customers, competitors and products and to identify the real set of needs the business can satisfy within the marketplace.
+With the above in place, the most critical part of the segmentation process can be initiated.
+That is the identification of basic customer needs within the market.
+At this point, it is important to forget customers, competitors and products and to identify the real set of needs the business can satisfy.

-There are many ways to identify an ideal target customers needs.
-Purchase history is a starting point but customer surveys, snooping on social media and other appropriate forums, reviewing complaints and returns, lost order / customer information and sales or marketing personnel insights can all help.
-The objective of the analysis is to identify the range of benefits being sought by the market.
+There are many ways to identify ideal target customers needs.
+Purchase history is a starting point but customer surveys, snooping on social media and other appropriate forums, reviewing complaints and returns.
+Lost order analysis and sales or marketing personnel insights can all help.
+The objective of the analysis is to identify the range of benefits sought by the market.

-With a set of needs identified it is possible to profile those who have each distinct set of needs, give them an identity and make them real.
-Only when this is in place is it possible to fit the business (and competitor) products into each group of needs and arrive at a set of defined market segments.
-The segments may then be evaluated against a set of basic rules outlined above.
+With a set of needs identified, it is possible to profile those who have each distinct set of needs.
+To give them an identity and make them real.
+Only when this is in place is it possible to fit the business (and competitor) products into a group of needs and arrive at a set of defined market segments.
+Evaluate each segment against the basic rules outlined above.

-With carefully constructed market segments and a detailed understanding of the customers and their needs within those segments customised lead generation processes may be developed for each segment.
-This both improves the effectiveness of the lead generation process and reduces the waste in sending messages to the group of customers that are never likely to buy.
+With carefully constructed market segments and a detailed understanding of the customers and their needs within those segments a customised lead generation process can be developed for each segment.
+This both improves the effectiveness of the lead generation process and reduces waste.

-Inbound marketing processes in particular can be fine tuned to deliver the most relevant information (content) to each ideal customer group by the most effective delivery method, reducing the workload on sales and leaving them free to build relationships and close.
+Inbound marketing processes, in particular, can be fine-tuned to deliver the most relevant information (content) to each ideal customer group by the most effective delivery method.
+There is the potential to develop the process further to full Account Based Marketing.

-Market segmentation then is far from easy and there is a risk of short term losses to achieve a medium to long term gain.
+Market segmentation then is far from easy, and there is a risk of short term losses to achieve a medium to long term gain.
 It takes courage from senior management and skilled marketers to deliver.
-However, the rewards in reduced price pressure, a differentiated offering, reduced waste and sales growth from a set of clearly identified ideal target customers can be
+However, if successful, the advantages of a B2B market segmentation process are clear.
+They include reduced price pressure, a differentiated offering and reduced waste.